 To some, blockchain technology is still a completely unfamiliar field of knowledge.
 To others, it is a topic that they connect solely to bitcoin and possibly other cryptocurrencies.
-But, those who really know the technology and its capabilities are aware of the power it really holds to revolutionize almost all industries.
+But, those who know the technology are aware of the power it holds to revolutionise almost all industries.
 It is for this reason that blockchain education is becoming more and more important.

-As we have tried to emphasize in the past, blockchain is already making its way into businesses around the globe, with several conglomerates or corporations incorporating it into their infrastructure in some way or another.
+Blockchain is already making its way into businesses around the globe, with several conglomerates incorporating it into their infrastructure.
 These corporations have budgets dedicated to ensuring that the technology is used in their companies.
-Moreover, there are already several types of related jobs available in various fields.
+Moreover, several related jobs are already available in various fields.

-It is clear that the technology has already had a massive impact on society and that it has the potential to continue making changes in ways we might never expect.
+It is clear that technology has already had a massive impact on society and has the potential to continue making changes in ways we might never expect.
 By this logic, it’s probably a good time to start ensuring that people have blockchain education.
-In this article, we discuss whether this education is really that important.
+In this article, we discuss whether this education is that important.

 What Is Blockchain?